Statement Regarding COVID-19

 Second, the national and local governments have been busy making changes to the annual tax deadlines.
 Here is where things stand now:

 • All federal income tax returns and payments due on April 15, 2020 are now due by July 15, 2020.
 There will be no penalties or interest assessed for this period, and if you receive a notice later then you can request a waiver.
 However, any existing penalties (such as underpayment of estimates) will continue to run.
-While this postponement includes both the balances due on 2019 income tax returns and first-quarter-2020 income tax estimates, it does not protect for any other tax-year, type of return, or due date.
+While this postponement includes both the balances due on 2019 income tax returns and first- & second-quarter-2020 income tax estimates.
+Various other tax-years, types of returns, or due dates have also been deferred.

 Third, Congress has passed the Families First Coronavirus Response Act to ease the coronavirus’ monetary impact by providing paid leave for employees and payroll tax credits for employers.
 Additional legislation is still under consideration, and we will provide updates as more information becomes available.